 Each Director provided the necessary elements for the Board's evaluations.

-The Board of Statutory Auditors checked the correct application of the criteria and procedures for assessing the Directors' requirements, including that of independence, adopted by the Board of Directors, for the financial years 2022, 2023 and 2024.
+The Board of Statutory Auditors checked the correct application of the criteria and procedures for assessing the Directors' requirements, including that of independence, adopted by the Board of Directors.